pavithrasunilkumar/IntriVue/README.md

 - Resume-vs-JD match scoring, skill by skill

 ### 🔍 RAG-Grounded Question Generation
-- Multi-stage retrieval: embed → vector search (top 10) → cross-encoder rerank (top 3–5) → context builder → LLM
+- Multi-stage retrieval: embed → **vector database search** (top 10) → cross-encoder rerank (top 3–5) → context builder → LLM
 - Every question is grounded in *actual evidence* from your resume and the JD — the model is explicitly instructed never to invent candidate experience
 - LLM Gateway abstraction so the underlying provider (Groq today) can be swapped without touching the interview engine

+### 🤖 Multi-Agent Interview System
+- Instead of one large prompt doing everything, dedicated agents each own a single job:
+  - **Resume Agent** — parses resume/JD into a structured profile (runs once)
+  - **Question Agent** — generates the next grounded question
+  - **Evaluation Agent** — scores each answer across 5 dimensions, blind to how the question was generated (avoids self-serving bias)
+  - **Follow-up Agent** — generates a clarifying question when an answer is weak or incomplete
+  - **Skill-Gap Agent** — updates the persistent skill profile at session end
+  - **Feedback Agent** — compiles the final report
+- A central **Orchestrator** (a deterministic state machine, not another LLM call) decides which agent runs next and when the interview ends
+- Every agent communicates via structured, validated JSON — never raw prose — for reliability and easy debugging

 ### 🎯 Adaptive Interview Engine
 - Difficulty adjusts dynamically based on answer quality (e.g. 3 → 4 → 5 on strong answers, back down on weak ones)
-- Follow-up engine detects incomplete or shallow answers and asks a clarifying question instead of moving on — just like a real interviewer would
+- Follow-up engine detects incomplete or shallow answers and asks a clarifying question instead of moving on
 - Session memory: every question, answer, and evaluation in the *current* interview is fed back into future question generation, so later questions can reference earlier answers directly

-### 🎙️ Live Voice Interview Mode *(new)*
+### 🎙️ Live Voice Interview Mode
 - Real, spoken back-and-forth interview instead of typing — candidate talks, IntriVue listens, responds, and asks the next question out loud
 - Streaming speech-to-text converts your spoken answer into text as you talk
 - The AI's next question is generated using both the RAG context (resume/JD) **and** the full conversation so far — so it can call back to something you said three questions ago